Exit Planning: It can wait until tomorrow, right?

 “The business is not ready to be transitioned.”

 “We are too busy to worry about succession.”

 “I will easily sell it in a few years and walk away.”

 Or perhaps you know someone who has given one of these answers when discussing their potential exit from the business and retirement?

 Like starting an exercise program, exit planning can easily wait until tomorrow.

 However, for the Baby Boomers, tomorrow is here.
-Business owners who were born between 1945 and 1964 make up 25% of the population but own over 60% of the small businesses.
-The high ownership levels are the result of their surge into the job market in the 1970s, and the lack of room in corporate America to absorb a much larger and better-educated employee population.
-From 1975 until the middle 1980s, Baby Boomers opened new businesses at a rate never seen before, and not duplicated since.
+Business owners born between 1945 and 1964 makeup 25% of the population but own over 60% of the small businesses.
+The high ownership levels result from their surge into the job market in the 1970s and the lack of room in corporate America to absorb a much larger and better-educated employee population.
+From 1975 until the middle 1980s, Baby Boomers opened new businesses at a rate never seen before and not duplicated since.

 Today, over 5,000,000 Baby Boomers are preparing for retirement.
 Just as when they all went to college, started new businesses, and became prolific consumers, they will create a flood of small business sales in the United States.

 So, what is exit planning, and why should you do it?
 Also, how do you do it, and when should you start?

 Exit Planning: What is it and Why do it?